AI-Powered Performance Analysis

 Zero Config

 Set an API key, run npx zeitzeuge <url> — done.
-For Vitest, add one plugin line to your config.
+For test runners, add one plugin line or CLI flag.

 How It Works